neuralpain/qbactivator/README.md

 ## The Setup (with installation)

-Download the [latest release](https://github.com/neuralpain/qbactivator/releases/download/v0.18.1/qbactivator-0.18.1.zip) of the activator and extract `qbactivator.cmd` and `qbpatch.dat` to the **same location** together with the QuickBooks installer (if any).
-This is the main requirement.
+Download the [latest release](https://github.com/neuralpain/qbactivator/releases/download/v0.18.1/qbactivator-0.18.1.zip) of the activator and extract the files to the **same location** together with the QuickBooks installer (if any).
 When the script is started it will look in the current location for `qbpatch.dat`.
-If it is not found, the activator will terminate.
+If it is not found, the activator will throw an error.

-If you plan to run the installation with the activator, ensure that the QuickBooks installer executable has the original name from the download, e.g., `QuickBooksPOSV19.exe` or `QuickBooksPOSV12.exe` etc. If the name has changed, the installer will not be recognized by the activator.
+Backup (and archive) any existing company data in `C:\Users\Public\Documents\Intuit\QuickBooks Point of Sale XX.0\Data` and uninstall any previous versions of QuickBooks.
+Ensure that the QuickBooks installer executable has the original name from the download, e.g., `QuickBooksPOSV19.exe` or `QuickBooksPOSV12.exe` etc; before you run the activation script.
+If the name has changed, the installer will not be recognized by the activator.

 > **Note** By default, the activator will search for the installer executable and assumes that you will be installing and activating QuickBooks all at once, however, it is not a requirement for the script to continue.
 Without an executable present, the script assumes an `activation-only` request and ignores installation.

 ## Instructions for activation

-The following instructions are included in the activator and will be provided to you when the script is ready for activation.
+The following instructions are included in the activator and will be provided to you when the script is ready for activation. — [Add more users](#steps-18-23-are-for-adding-more-users-this-is-optional)

 1. Run `qbactivator.cmd` and allow the QuickBooks software to install completely before you continue.
 2. Uncheck the "Launch QuickBooks" box.